horriblename/hyprgrass/README.md

 # Hyprland Touch Gestures

 > [!WARNING]
-> There may still be some bugs that render your touch device unusable until you unload the plugin/close hyprland (https://github.com/horriblename/hyprgrass/issues/27), have a keyboard in hand the first time you try this.
+> There may still be some bugs that render your touch device unusable until you unload the plugin/close Hyprland (https://github.com/horriblename/hyprgrass/issues/27), have a keyboard in hand the first time you try this.
 This plugin is very alpha, expect breakable changes!

 Please open an issue if you find any bugs.
 Feel free to make a feature request if you have a suggestion.